 In the bible – Proverb 29:17 says, “Discipline your children, and they will give you peace of mind and will make your heart glad.”
 This proverb from the bible is somewhat linked with intentional parenting.

 It clearly shows the intent where parents need to do things deliberately, to teach their children about life, and at the same time attain peace of mind.

 The intentional parenting approach uses brain science to provide you with more ways to stay present with your child.
 This helps your child to see you as their role model and find their way in life.

 Table of Contents

 Why Is Intentional Parenting Important?

 Several types of research prove that parents are involved in the life of children and influence their growth, produce positive results, and create healthy parent-child relationships.

 - Demonstrating authority.

 It has been seen that when intentional parenting is not present, research indicates that children have negative outcomes.
 It affects children’s emotional well-being and academic achievements.

 Experts believe intentional parents can help build emotional and social skills for their children.
-This include –
+This includes –

 - Making responsible choices.